glouppe/talk-lfi-effectively/talk.md

 - Machine learning provides several solutions for simulation-based likelihood-free inference.
 - Cᴀʀʟ defines an optimal solution for likelihood ratio estimation, which is itself sufficient for inference.
-- It is often possible to mine the joint likelihood, the joint likelihood ratio or the joint score.
+- It is often possible to mine the joint likelihood, the joint likelihood ratio or the joint score, which enables effective likelihood-free inference.
-- These values make it possible to perform likelihood-free inference effectively.

 ---